Yiusung/hello-world/README.md

 # hello-world
-this is the first repo for
+this is the first repo for study purposes
 I am so sorry that I totally forgot about this GitHub Study thing.
 I am now 30 and has nothing owned, no way to go back.